 10:00 AM, online and in person in Room 110

 This discussion-based class looks at current events through a Christian perspective.
-Contact Elder Ako Cromwell to receive the lesson by email.
-Frequency TBD, and more exciting changes are forthcoming!
+Contact Ako Cromwell to receive the lesson by email.
+Frequency weekly in Room 110, and more exciting changes are forthcoming!

 October 2021–May 2022